 This Quarterly Report on Form 10-Q includes financial information determined by methods other than in accordance with generally accepted accounting principles ("GAAP").
 This financial information includes certain operating performance measures.
 Management has included these non-GAAP measures because it believes these measures may provide useful supplemental information for evaluating the Company's underlying performance trends.
 Further, management uses these measures in managing and evaluating the Company's business and intends to refer to them in discussions about our operations and performance.
 Operating performance measures should be viewed in addition to, and not as an alternative to or substitute for, measures determined in accordance with GAAP, and are not necessarily comparable to non-GAAP measures that may be presented by other companies.
-To the extent applicable, reconciliations of these non-GAAP measures to the most directly comparable GAAP measures can be found in the 'Non-GAAP Reconciliation Tables' included in this Form 10-Q.
+To the extent applicable, reconciliations of these non-GAAP measures to the most directly comparable GAAP measures can be found in the 'Reconciliation and Management Explanation of Non-GAAP Financial Measures' included in this Form 10-Q.